WGS Extract Development Team

 Windows Release Users

 Some have downloaded the WGS Extract tool solely to gain access to the MS Windows native executables of the Bioinformatic Tools we include.
 You can use these Bioinformatic tools independent of the WGS Extract program.
 Look in the cygwin64/usr/local folder for the bioinformatic tools.
-Just add cygwin/bin and cygwin/usr/local/bin to your PATH to make the programs available from the command line of CMD, Powershell or the native BASH included there (not the very old BASH supplied with Windows).
+Just add cygwin64/bin and cygwin64/usr/local/bin to your PATH to make the programs available from the Terminal command line of CMD, Powershell or BASH.
+If you do not wish to use the rest of the WGSE release, just delete everything except the cygwin64 folder and adjust your path for wherever you move the folder.
+For those using the new Msys2 release, it is the msys2/usr/bin and msys2/ucrt64/bin folders; respectively.

-In v4, this is a full, BASE environment of Cygwin64 that is captured as of the stated release date.
+Since v4, this is a full, BASE environment of Cygwin64 that is captured as of the stated release date.
 The bioinformatic tools are compiled to this same version on that release date.
-So do not update the cygwin64 libraries else the bioinformatic tools may break.
+So do not update the cygwin64 libraries else the bioinformatic tools will break.
+Msys2 is just a minimal set of tools to operate WGSE.

 Windows 11 WSLG with Ubuntu Linux Desktop (not server) can be used to install and run WGS Extract.
 You have to tune WSLG parameters to get effective use of your disk space, CPU cores and memory under WSLG.
 This is rarely better than the native Windows executables.
 The Windows kernel cannot support some fundamental features from Unix / Linux that the bioinformatic tools rely on (e.g. memory mapped files).
 The WSL I/O performance for files outside its VMDK file space does make the tool slower in WSL than native Windows; in most cases.
-And will greatly expand your VHDK (if you keep your files local) by 300 GB or larger.
+And will greatly expand your VHDK virtual disk (if you keep your files local) by .5 to 1 TB or larger.
+This space cannot generally be recovered.